 We evaluate our results of operations by considering the drivers causing changes in revenues, operating income and operating cash flows.
 Given that revenues fluctuate on our contract portfolio over time due to contract awards and completions, changes in customer requirements, and increases or decreases in ordering volume of materials, we evaluate significant trends and fluctuations in these terms.
 Whether performed by our employees or by our subcontractors, we primarily provide services and, as a result, our cost of revenues are predominantly variable.
 We also analyze our cost mix (labor, subcontractor or materials) in order to understand operating margin because programs with a higher proportion of SAIC labor are generally more profitable.
-In addition to cost mix, changes in costs of revenues as a percentage of revenue can also be driven by fluctuations in shared or corporate costs or cumulative revenue adjustments due to changes in estimates.
+Changes in costs of revenues as a percentage of revenue other than from revenue volume or cost mix are normally driven by fluctuations in shared or corporate costs or cumulative revenue adjustments due to changes in estimates